 - with activities that are noisy or cause the children to laugh or get excited

 - with learning activities that all the children should experience or the children who generally take longer to finish their work will never have an opportunity to try them

 Some activities that work…

-As I value center time as a learning experience that ALL children should participate in, I hesitate to use it for early finishers only.
+As I value play time (self-directed play, learning centers, discovery learning times) as a learning experience that ALL children should participate in, I hesitate to use it for early finishers.

 - completing puzzles

 - looking at books or mini book sets such as the one on the right